entice/entice/server.md

 ---

-Asynchroneous message event.
+Asynchroneous chat message event.
 (Topic-wide broadcast) Note that you will receive the Server -> Client broadcast yourself as well, after successfully sending a chat message.